History of the Jews in Hannover: Liberal Jewish Community

 The Liberal Jewish Community Hannover K.d.Ö.R. has about 700 members.
 The chairwoman is Rebecca Seidler.

 In September 1995, after internal conflicts, 79 members broke away from the Jewish Community and founded a New Jewish Community of Hanover.
 In 1997, it was a founding member of the Union of Progressive Jews in Germany Austria and Switzerland and soon renamed itself the Liberal Jewish Community of Hanover.
 It opened its synagogue "Etz Chaim" in Leinhausen in January 2009.
 The building was previously the Protestant Gustav Adolf Church (church construction: 1965-71, Fritz Eggeling, reconstruction: 2007-09, Prof. Gesche Grabenhorst and Roger Ahrens), which was converted into a Jewish community center.
 The community center is also the office of the Landesverband der israelitischen Kultusgemeinden von Niedersachsen K.d.ö.R.
 (State Association of Jewish Communities in Lower Saxony).)

 Jewish Bukharian Sephardic Center Germany

-In September 2009, a community of Bukharian Jews opened its synagogue in Ricklingen.
-It has about 300 members, the chairman is Juhanu Motaev.
+(Jüdisch-bucharisch-sefardisches Zentrum Deutschland) In September 2009, a community of Bukharian Jews opened its synagogue in Ricklingen.
+It has about 300 members, the chairman is Juhanu Motaev. the Rabbi is Yohanan Yakobov.

-Chabad Lubavitch
+Chabad Lubavitch Hannover

-The Hasidic Orthodox movement Chabad Lubavitch maintains its own educational center in Kleefeld.
-It has around 400 members.
+The local Hasidic Orthodox movement of Chabad Lubavitch maintains its own educational center in Kleefeld.
+It has around 400 under the leadership of rebbetzin Sterni Wolf members.